hybridgroup/gobot/CONTRIBUTING.md

 What do you want to contribute?

-- I want to otherwise correct or improve the docs or examples
+* I want to otherwise correct or improve the docs or examples
-- I want to report a bug
+* I want to report a bug
-- I want to add some feature or functionality to an existing hardware platform
+* I want to add some feature or functionality to an existing hardware platform
-- I want to add support for a new hardware platform
+* I want to add support for a new hardware platform

 Descriptions for each of these will eventually be provided below.

 ## General Guidelines

 * All active development is in the `dev` branch.
 New or updated features must be added to the `dev` branch.
-Hotfixes will be considered on the `master` branch in situations where it does not alter behaviour or features, only fixes a bug.
+Hotfixes will be considered on the `master` branch in situations where it does not alter behavior or features, only fixes a bug.
 * All patches must be provided under the Apache 2.0 License
 * Please use the -S option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
 * Submit a Github Pull Request to the appropriate branch and ideally discuss the changes with us in IRC.
 * We will look at the patch, test it out, and give you feedback.
 * Avoid doing minor whitespace changes, renamings, etc. along with merged content.
-These will be done by the maintainers from time to time but they can complicate merges and should be done seperately.
+These will be done by the maintainers from time to time but they can complicate merges and should be done separately.
 * Take care to maintain the existing coding style.
+* `golangci-lint` your code, see [instruction for local installation](https://golangci-lint.run/usage/install/#local-installation)
-* `golint` and `go fmt` your code.
+* `go fmt` your code (with the go version of go.mod)
 * Add unit tests for any new or changed functionality.
 * All pull requests should be "fast forward"
   * If there are commits after yours use “git rebase -i <new_head_branch>”